VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

 > the mapping in the infrastructure to avoid polluting the domain model
 > with legacy events.

-## Displaying Remaining Seats in the UI
+## Displaying remaining seats in the ui

 There were three specific goals in making this change, all of which are
 related: